 The Group's business and operations are subject to extensive laws and regulations, especially within environmental, agricultural and building regulations.
 Further, the Group's operations are dependent on obtaining and maintaining permits in the United States (and, in particular, Miami-Dade County and the City of Homestead) in connection with construction, operations, water management and processing.
 To the Company's knowledge, the Group has been granted all federal and state level permits necessary to carry out its Homestead Bluehouse business at this stage in the construction process, including permits relating to construction, water management and aquaculture certification, but is currently operating under a temporary Certificate of Use (that is subject to monthly renewal).
-A permanent Certificate of Use for the Homestead Bluehouse is expected to be received during the first half of 2023 and is subject to approval by the local fire department of an updated fire protection system.
+A permanent Certificate of Use for the Homestead Bluehouse is expected to be received during the second half of 2023 and is subject to approval by the local department of environmental resources management of the potable water system at the Homestead Bluehouse.
 The Group also holds all required permits to produce land-based salmon in Denmark and otherwise carry out business in Denmark, although such permits are not currently being utilized.
 The Group will need to obtain several additional licenses in the future in order to be able to carry out the contemplated business in the United States at full scale and no assurances can be given that such licenses will be obtained.
 Any failure to obtain or maintain, or loss of, any of the permits it requires to operate its business could materially impact production and results of operations.

 Salmon farming is strictly regulated by licenses and permits granted by governmental authorities in the United States.
 In addition, the Group's operations pose risks of environmental liability, including leakage from its operations to surface or subsurface soils, surface water or groundwater (including the Biscayne Aquifer).
 Some environmental laws and regulations may impose strict liability, joint and several liability, or both.
 Therefore, in some situations, the Group could be exposed to liability as a result of its conduct that was lawful at the time it occurred or the conduct of, or conditions caused by, third parties without regard to whether the Group caused or contributed to the conditions.
 Actions arising under these laws and regulations could result in the shutdown of the Group's operations, fines and penalties, expenditures for remediation or other corrective measures, and claims for liability for property damage, exposure to hazardous materials, exposure to hazardous waste or personal injuries.
 Sanctions for non-compliance with applicable environmental laws and regulations also may include the assessment of administrative, civil or criminal penalties, revocation of permits, temporary or permanent cessation of operations in a particular location and issuance of corrective action orders.
-In addition, that Atlantic Sapphire USA agrees to hold and save the South Florida Water Management District agency and its successors harmless from any and all damages, claims or liabilities that may arise from the construction, maintenance or use of activities authorised by the water permit.
-Such claims, sanctions or indemnities and related costs could cause the Group's business, financial condition, results of operations and cash flow.
-Future changes in applicable municipal, state, federal and international laws and regulations could adversely affect the Group's business, financial condition, results of operations or indemnities and related costs could cause the Group's business, and claims or indemnities and related
+In addition, in certain instances strict liability attached to such permits.
+For example, the Group's water permit providing for its right to utilise fresh and saline groundwater in from the Biscayne Aquifer is issued with the condition that Atlantic Sapphire USA agrees to hold and save the South Florida Water Management District agency and its successors harmless from any and all damages, claims or liabilities that may arise from the construction, maintenance or use of activities authorised by the water permit.
+Such claims, sanctions or indemnities and related costs could cause the Group to incur substantial costs or losses and could have a material adverse effect on the Group's business, financial condition, results